Damian McKew is the foundation principal of Iona College College.

 These developments have given our students brand new state-of-the-art facilities that will enhance their learning opportunities.
 The total build cost of Iona College is expected to be in the vicinity of $65 million dollars which is an investment in the current and future generations of young people who enrol at the College.

 “It is a delight to work with and make a difference to the lives of our young people.

 We are developing an amazing culture at Iona that is being supported by our teaching and support staff, who are ensuring that student learning and well-being are our core purpose.
 The establishment of Iona College is a chance not to be constrained by some of the educational barriers that exist in other schools, rather, we forge a unique identity and ensure that our student’s capabilities are maximised academically, socially, physically and spiritually.

-I am married to Annalee a secondary school teacher at St Joseph’s College and we have two children; Sam (Year 12) at St Joseph’s College and Gracie (Year 10) at Clonard.
-Whilst my interests surround my children’s sport, I am known to be a mad passionate Hawthorn supporter.”
+I am married to Annalee a secondary school teacher at St Joseph’s College and we have two children; Sam who graduated from St Joseph’s College in 2021 and Gracie (Year 11) at Clonard College.
+I have many interests particularly sport and am known to be a passionate Hawthorn supporter.